-Now if you go to the database you will notice there is our person table which we created, and there are 2 tables that Liquibase created.
+Now if you go to the Spring data versioning, actually the database, you will notice there is our person table which we created, and there are 2 tables that Liquibase Spring created.

 If we inspect databasechangelog table we will see that our first migration is there.

-Here we can see the id(version), author, the file that was executed and other information that liquibase keeps track of, so we know if there are any changes that need to be applied.
+Here we can see the id(version), author, the file that was executed and other information that Liquibase Spring Boot keeps track of, so we know if there are any changes that need to be applied.

-Now as developers it’s not always perfect and sometimes we need the ability to rollback or undo our changes.
+Now as developers it’s not always perfect and sometimes we need the ability to Liquibase rollback Spring Boot or undo our changes.

 No problem Liquibase has a solution for that too!

 We have a command that will rollback:

 After executing this command, we will see that the person table is gone.